ElenkaSan/Catch-a-ride/README.md

                     | Book Now | Book Now | Book Now | Book Now |
                    -----------------------------------------------

+On the Home page can see all cars even it already booked.

 Clicking:
 - "Available Cars" → list of only `is_available = true` cars
 - "Add Booking" → form to select car, dates, and user -> if no login, will send to login/signup page